 Is 10.5 tog the best duvet for the UK?

-How long have tog ratings for duvets been in effect?
-Is it ok to use a higher tog in the UK?
+How long have the tog ratings been applied to comforters?
+Is it acceptable to utilize a higher tog rating in the UK?

 10.5 is usually an all-season duvet, but you select a tog rating that suits you.
 If you are sensitive to temperature changes, you can use a higher or low-rated tog for your duvet.
 The tog rating has been used since 1940, when the Shirley Institute in Manchester, England, created it.
 Cotton was the focus of the Shirley Institute as it played a vital role in the UK economy.